Epilepsy - overviewSeizure disorder; Epileptic - epilepsy

 - Emotional stress

 - Lack of sleep

-- Skipping doses of epilepsy medications
+- Skipping doses of epilepsy medicines

 - Use of alcohol or other recreational drugs

-- People with epilepsy should wear medical alert jewelry so that prompt medical treatment can be obtained if a seizure occurs.
+- People with epilepsy should wear medical alert jewelry so that prompt treatment can be obtained if a seizure occurs.